-The Division of Pediatric Cardiology at OHSU, directed by Dr. Mark Reller, includes thirteen physicians, two nurse practitioners, four fellows, nurses, technicians and administrative staff.
-Expertise in the subspecialties of Interventional Cath, EP, Echo, MRI, Heart Failure, Pulmonary Hypertension, Dyslipidemia, Heart Transplant and Adult Congenital Heart Disease are represented in our faculty.
+The Division of Pediatric Cardiology at OHSU, directed by Dr. Laurie Armsby, includes thirteen physicians, two nurse practitioners, four fellows, nurses, technicians and administrative staff.
+Expertise in the subspecialties of Interventional Cath, EP, Echo, MRI, Heart Failure, Pulmonary Hypertension, Dyslipidemia, Heart Transplant, and Adult Congenital Heart Disease are represented in our faculty.
 We provide the highest quality care to children with heart disease referred to our center from throughout the Pacific Northwest.

-Dr. Langley together with our two PA's, Richard Reed and Rachel Sunstrom perform all state-of-the-art pediatric cardiac surgical procedures with the exception of heart transplantation.
+Dr. Irving Shen together with Dr. Ashok Muralidaran and Richard Reed perform all state-of-the-art pediatric cardiac surgical procedures with the exception of heart transplantation.
 The surgical team are actively involved in all aspects of peri-operative care and fellow education.

 Required application documents (submitted through ERAS) include: